 Research from a study that ran from 1995 -2010 has demonstrated that removing ink using a Q Switched laser from a smoker can be quite problematic… the smoking gun of tattoo removal.

 In one of the first studies to examine the issue, researchers in Italy identified key characteristics of successful tattoo removal.
-Along with finding that large tattoos are harder to remove than small ones, and that yellow, blue, and green dyes are more resistant to removal than black and red ones, they also found that tattoo removal on smokers is significantly less successful than on non-smokers.
+Along with finding that large tattoos are harder to remove than small ones, and that yellow, blue, and green dyes are more resistant to laser tattoo removal than black and red ones, they also found that laser tattoo removal on smokers is significantly less successful than on non-smokers.

 Study co-author and dermatologist Luigi Naldi, MD conducted the study on 352 patients.
 Doctor Naldi and his colleagues found that smokers got far less satisfactory results than non-smokers.
 Over the course of 10 treatments, smokers experienced an almost 70 per cent reduced positive outcome of tattoo removal than non-smokers.
 Researchers assumed that this poor outcome is caused by the impact smoking has on a person’s inflammatory and immune responses.

 Researchers evaluated 352 patients (median age, 30 years; 201 men) with tattoos at a referral centre in Milan, Italy, from 1995 through 2010.
 Patients were treated with Q-switched 1064/532-nm Nd:YAG and 755-nm alexandrite lasers according to tattoo colors.
 Treatments were scheduled at 6 weeks or longer apart.
 Other than hypochromia or skin darkening, tattoo removal without additional adverse effects was considered successful.
 Tattoos had a median age of 4 years, were 50.5 cm2 and had a median of one color (range 1-7).
 They were located on the limbs (48%), trunk (44.9%), or face and neck (7.1%).